laoyigrace/subject_store/doc/source/index.rst

-glance_store
+subject_store
 ============

-The glance_store library supports the creation, deletion and gather of data assets from/to a set of several, different, storage technologies.
+The subject_store library supports the creation, deletion and gather of data assets from/to a set of several, different, storage technologies.

-glance_store Manual Pages
+subject_store Manual Pages
 =========================

 .. toctree::